JasonYoder2026/Clean-Stream/Documentation/Development.md

-# Development Environment Manual - Mobile Client
+# Development Environment Manual

-## How does the System work?
+## System Overview

 We are using multiple different technologies to make this happen.
 We are using [Supabase](https://supabase.com/docs/reference/dart/introduction) as our back end to handle user authentication.
 We will be using [Nayax](https://developerhub.nayax.com) to for communicating with the laundry machines on the device.
 We use [Stripe](https://docs.stripe.com/) for payment processing.
-The language that this will be written in is [Dart](https://dart.dev/docs) utalizing the [Flutter](https://flutter.dev/?utm_source=google&utm_medium=cpc&utm_campaign=brand_sem&utm_content=na_us&gclsrc=aw.ds&gad_source=1&gad_campaignid=12961050228&gbraid=0AAAAAC-INI98espIDFsODzFO_aWp0EhpI&gclid=CjwKCAjw3tzHBhBREiwAlMJoUt8vkUU3NjmCHJG-pewF5kNrfZzxmrRCREMAxcXoAR-l6n7s3j0dGRoCmG0QAvD_BwE) framework.
+The mobile client uses [Dart](https://dart.dev/docs) utalizing the [Flutter](https://flutter.dev/?utm_source=google&utm_medium=cpc&utm_campaign=brand_sem&utm_content=na_us&gclsrc=aw.ds&gad_source=1&gad_campaignid=12961050228&gbraid=0AAAAAC-INI98espIDFsODzFO_aWp0EhpI&gclid=CjwKCAjw3tzHBhBREiwAlMJoUt8vkUU3NjmCHJG-pewF5kNrfZzxmrRCREMAxcXoAR-l6n7s3j0dGRoCmG0QAvD_BwE) framework, while the admin dashboard uses [React](https://react.dev/) with [Vite](https://vite.dev/guide/).

+## Mobile Client Development
-## Install Prerequisites
+### Install Prerequisites

 * We recommended installing [Android Studio](https://developer.android.com/studio?gclsrc=aw.ds&gad_source=1&gad_campaignid=21831783525&gbraid=0AAAAAC-IOZkwrUYtBbUxwVwTQTcwtHKqh&gclid=CjwKCAjw3tzHBhBREiwAlMJoUlUqWZvUnSc3QmXnzmvaXCqed31h13VPWRSIrh4R3v5epIR4NE2qcxoCW-8QAvD_BwE) for development of this project, as it is easy to use phone emulators with.
   * In either Android Studio: